fabiobranis/event-driven-store/readme.md

 # The Store with event driven mail queue test

-This is a simple sample project to show how I do resolve the situation provided by Stay Tuned challenge.
+This is a simple sample project to show a sample on how I think about eventi driven solution for a simple use case where someone subscribe for an event and receive notifications through email.

 ## Build